 Real-world evidence has shown that reducing air pollution is instrumental in protecting our children’s health.
 Children in Southern California studied from 2007-2011 had greater lung function than those of the same age and in the same communities from a 1993-2001 study when the air was dirtier.
 In Beijing, temporary pollution reduction measures ahead of and during the 2008 Olympics resulted in birth weights an average of 23 grams heavier than babies born prior to the stricter regulations.
 And when air pollution levels in Switzerland took a slight dip during the 1990s, school children observed over a nine-year period experienced fewer episodes of chronic and nocturnal dry cough, bronchitis, common cold and conjunctivitis symptoms.

-You shouldn’t have to wait for local, state, or national pollution controls to make a difference in air quality for your baby.
+You shouldn’t have to wait for regional government controls to make a difference in air quality for your baby.
 Here are 10 steps you can take to protect your family from air pollution exposure.

 10 ways to protect your baby from air pollution

 - Check local radio, television, and newspapers for daily air pollution forecasts and stay indoors when levels are high.

 - Limit time in the car and steer clear of high-traffic areas when possible to limit exposure to vehicle exhaust.